-- IP address and name: Enter the IP address or hostname of your Palo Alto Networks Pan-OS instance.
+- IP address or hostname: Enter the IP address or hostname of your PAN-OS instance.

-(Optional.)
-CA certificate: If you want to use a security certificate, select the checkbox and enter your certificate to establish a trusted SSL connection between the Palo Alto Networks Pan-OS and USM Anywhere.
+- (Optional) Require CA certificate: Select this option if you prefer to use a security certificate to establish a trusted SSL connection between PAN-OS and USM Anywhere.

-- API key: Enter the API key that you generated in Palo Alto Networks Pan-OS.
+- API key: Enter the API key that you generated in PAN-OS.